 There can be a significant amount of confusion after a dog bite.
 Depending on the location and environment there will likely be a lot of confusion and chaos surrounding you.
 The most important thing is to find a place where you are away from the attacking dog.
 Distance is safety.
 Similarly, make sure there are obstacles between you and the dog.
 Fences, garbage cans, benches, whatever you can put between you and the dog to stop the attack, do it.

-If you cannot get away from the dog, use objects that you can waive around to make yourself look bigger as you safely retreat to a safer area.
-These can include a water bottles, branches, sticks, canes or any other objects that help you maintain the dog at a distance.
+If you cannot get away from the dog, use objects that you can wave around to make yourself look bigger as you safely retreat to a safer area.
+These can include water bottles, branches, sticks, canes, or any other objects that help you maintain the dog at a distance.
 You can also use these to defend yourself, if necessary, but do not engage the dog.
 Maintain as much distance as possible.

 The most important areas to protect are your head and neck; places where dogs may tend to attack.
 Your actions to distance yourself from the dog will help mitigate potential injuries.